iMerica/django-allow-healthchecks/README.md

 ### Background

 Kubernetes, loadbalancers and other PaaS have a concept of a health check.
-These are simple GET requests against an endpoint that you add that tells the orchestrator if a web worker is healthy or not.
+These are simple GET requests against an endpoint that you define which tells the orchestrator if a web worker is healthy or not.
 The problem is that these requests come from within the same network running your app using an non-deterministic hostname or IP address.
 So instead of making your allowed hosts wide open with `['*']` (to allow any requests to get by), you can simply install this package to allow these requests to occur without introducing more technical/security risks then neccessary.

 For example, given a kubernetes deployment with the following details: